copyhold/bellmcp/README.md

 # MCP bell server

-add it to your llm client ( claude desktop ) or IDE. add also a rule to the IDE: like this:
+add it to your llm client ( claude desktop ) or IDE.

+You may start by installing into Claude - `uv run mcp install main.py`

+and then copy the config from claude to another client or IDE

+add also a rule to the IDE: like this:

 1. After the task is finished use the tool to ring the finished task bell.